G-Core/product-documentation/documentation/cloud/kubernetes/clusters/create-a-kubernetes-cluster.md

 <expandable-element title="Available disk types">

-**High IOPS SSD**.
-Network SSD block storage designed for latency-sensitive transactional workloads (60 IOPS per 1 GiB; 2.5 MB/s per 1 GiB).
+* **High IOPS SSD**.
+This is a high-performance SSD block storage designed for latency-sensitive transactional workloads (60 IOPS per 1 GiB; 2.5 MB/s per 1 GiB).
 The IOPS performance limit is 9,000.
 The bandwidth limit is 500 MB/s.

-**Standard**.
-High-performance network SSD block storage (6 IOPS per 1 GiB; 0.4 MB/s per 1 GiB).
+* **Standard**.
+This is a network SSD disk, which provides stable and high random I/O performance, as well as high data reliability (6 IOPS per 1 GiB; 0.4 MB/s per 1 GiB).
 The IOPS performance limit is 4,500.
 The bandwidth limit is 300 MB/s.

-**Cold**.
-Network HDD block storage.
+* **Cold**.
+This is a network HDD disk, suitable for less frequently accessed workloads.
 The maximum number of IOPS is 1,000.
 The bandwidth limit is 100 MB/s.

-**Ultra**.
-Network HDD block storage, similar to Cold disks.
+Please note that this option is unavailable in Manassas.

+* **Ultra**.
+This is the network block storage option, recommended for non-critical data and workloads that are accessed less frequently.
 The maximum number of IOPS is 1,000.
 The bandwidth limit is 100 MB/s.

+* **SSD Low-Latency**.
+This is an SSD block storage, designed for applications that require low-latency storage and real-time data processing.
+It can achieve IOPS performance of up to 5000, with an average latency of 300 µs.

 </expandable-element>